b1skit/SaberEngine/README.md

 * 3: Level 2 + DRED breadcrumbs (DX12 only)

 Enable PIX programmatic capture (DX12 only): `-enablepixgpucapture`, `-enablepixcpucapture`
-	- This is only required for programmatic captures.
+* This is only required for programmatic captures.
 It is not required for PIX markers
-	- Captures can be triggered via the render debug menu
+* Captures can be triggered via the render debug menu
-	- More info on PIX programmatic captures here: https://devblogs.microsoft.com/pix/programmatic-capture/
+* More info on PIX programmatic captures here: https://devblogs.microsoft.com/pix/programmatic-capture/

 Enable RenderDoc programmatic capture: `-renderdoc`
-	- This is only required for programmatic captures.
+* This is only required for programmatic captures.
 RenderDoc can still launch/capture without this

 Enable CPU-side normalization of vertex streams when requested: `-cpunormalizevertexstreams`
-	- This is only rarely required if a vertex stream requires normalization, but is not received in a format compatible with GPU-side normalization
+* This is provided for strict GLTF 2.0 compatibility but only rarely required if a vertex stream requires normalization, but is not received in a format compatible with GPU normalization

 --------------